Lijiang: History

 Qing dynasty buildings around the Black Dragon Pool with the Jade Dragon Snow Mountain in the background.

 As far back as 100,000 years ago, people of the late Paleolithic were active in what is now Lijiang.
 The discovery of cave paintings in the Jinsha River Valley along with numerous Neolithic stone tools and later artifacts of Bronze and Iron Age provenance reveal Lijiang to have been one of the most important centres of ancient human activity in southwest China.

 During the Warring States period, today's Lijiang was part of the Shu Prefecture of the Qin state.
 At the end of the Warring States period, it was incorporated into the Dian Kingdom.
-The Dian Kingdom submitted to the Han Dynasty, and today's Lijiang City belonged to the Yuezhi Commandery, known as Suijiu County.
+The Dian Kingdom submitted to the Han dynasty, and today's Lijiang City belonged to the Yuezhi Commandery, known as Suijiu County.
 By the time of the Three Kingdoms, it was part of Yunnan Prefecture.
 During the Northern and Southern Dynasties period, the Naxi people migrated to the area.
-During the time of the Tang Dynasty it was incorporated into the Tibetan Empire, and subsequently the Nanzhao kingdom, coming under the jurisdiction of the Jianchuan Jiedushi (military commission).
+During the time of the Tang dynasty it was incorporated into the Tibetan Empire, and subsequently the Nanzhao kingdom, coming under the jurisdiction of the Jianchuan Jiedushi (military commission).

 The Baisha Old Town was the political, commercial and cultural center for the local Naxi people and other ethnic groups for 450 years from the year 658 AD to 1107AD.
 The Dabaoji Palace of the Baisha Fresco, very close to the Baisha Naxi Hand-made Embroidery Institute, was built in the year 658 AD in the Tang dynasty (618 AD to 907 AD).

 In ancient times, the Baisha Old Town used to be the center of silk embroidery in the southwest of China and the most important place of the Ancient Southern Silk Road, also called the Ancient Tea and Horse Road or Ancient tea route.
-The Ancient Southern Silk Road started from Burma, crossed Lijiang, Shangri-La County, Tibet, continued through Iran, the Fertile Crescent before finally reaching the Mediterranean Sea.
+The Ancient Southern Silk Road started from Burma, crossed Lijiang, Shangri-La County, Tibet, continued through Iran, the Fertile Crescent before finally reaching the Mediterranean.